link1905/system-design-101/content/docs/web-service/api-design/_index.md

 ---
 title: API Design
 weight: 50
+prev: load-balancer
+next: api-pagination
 ---

 ## API (Application Programming Interface)

-{{< term api >}} stands for Application Programming Interface — a shared contract between processes that defines how they communicate over a network.
+{{< term api >}} stands for **Application Programming Interface**, which is a shared contract between processes that defines how they communicate over a network.

 For example, consider two processes: `Client` and `Server`.